section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 1. PyTorch Geometric

-It is a PyTorch extension library consisting of various methods for performing deep learning on graphs and irregular structures.
+It is a PyTorch extension library.
+It consists of various methods for performing deep learning on graphs.
-It has the latest types of Graph Networks already built for you.
+It has the latest types of Graph Networks already built in for you.

-Read more about it [here](/https://pytorch-geometric.readthedocs.io/en/latest//)
+Read more about it [here](/https://pytorch-geometric.readthedocs.io/en/latest/)

 2. Graph Nets

 It is a python library created by DeepMind Technologies.
-It helps build graph networks in TensorFlow and Sonnet.
+It helps build graph networks in platforms such as TensorFlow and Sonnet.
 This library provides a lot of documentation and ready-made collab notebooks to showcase how to use their graph network library.

 However, it is important to note that their code isn't beginner-friendly when compared to the other two libraries.
 It is not advisable to start with this library.